|Site Map | Bulletin Home | Temple University|

 Return to menu

-Students may obtain further information about the procedures for undergraduate admission to the College of Health Professions by contacting the specific program in which they are interested, the College of Health Professions Undergraduate Advisor (215-204-6779), or the Dean’s Office (215-707-4800).
+Students may obtain further information about the procedures for undergraduate admission to the College of Health Professions and Social Work by contacting the specific program in which they are interested, the College of Health Professions and Social Work Undergraduate Advisor (215-204-2602), or the Dean’s Office (215-707-4800).
 Students can also visit the college’s web site at www.temple.edu/chp/

 Admission to the programs in Communication Sciences, Kinesiology, Public Health, or Therapeutic Recreation

-Entering undergraduates, whether they are freshmen or transferring from other institutions, are admitted to these programs by submitting an application to the Office of Undergraduate Admissions of Temple University.
+Entering undergraduates, whether they are freshmen or transfers from other institutions, are admitted to these programs by submitting an application to the Office of Undergraduate Admissions of Temple University.
 Decisions are based on a review of the applicant’s academic credentials.
-Current Temple students may also enter these programs through intra-university transfer (IUT) within the University.
-All interested students should direct admission questions to the College of Health Professions Undergraduate Advisor at 215-204-6779 or to the specific department of interest to them.
+Current Temple students may also enter these programs through intra-university transfer (IUT) within the university.
+All interested students should direct admission questions to the College of Health Professions and Social Work Undergraduate Advisor at 215-204-2602 or to the specific department of interest to them.

 Admission to the programs in Health Information Management and Nursing

-Typically, freshmen interested in Health Information Management or Nursing are admitted to the Division of University Studies.
-The Division of University Studies provides initial advising to these students and students from other colleges within Temple University who are interested in the professional health programs.
-However, while enrolled in the Division of University Studies, students interested in Nursing are encouraged to meet with the pre-Nursing advisor in the Division of University Studies or contact the Nursing Department at 215-707-4686 or via e-mail at firstname.lastname@example.org.
+Freshmen interested in Health Information Management or Nursing are admitted to the Division of University Studies.
+The Division of University Studies provides advising to pre-Health Information Management and pre-Nursing students.
+While enrolled in the Division of University Studies, students are encouraged to meet with an advisor to ensure they are following the appropriate prerequisite requirements for the Health Information Management or Nursing programs.

 Students interested in Health Information Management should meet with the pre-Health Information Management advisor in the Division of University Studies or contact the chairperson of the Health Information Management Department at 215-707-4811 or via e-mail at email@example.com.

-During the completion of their first pre-professional year, students interested in admission to Health Information Management or Nursing must apply to these programs.
-Applications may be made prior to completing all the prerequisites and Core/General Education courses and should be received one year prior to admission into the professional program.
-However, prior to starting the professional program in Nursing or Health Information Management, a student must complete a minimum of 55 credits of pre-professional college work, which includes the University Core or General Education Curriculum at Temple University or another university or college.
+During the fall of the sophomore year, students interested in admission to Health Information Management or Nursing must apply to these programs.
+Applications may be made prior to completing all of the prerequisites and Core/General Education courses and should be received one year prior to admission into the professional program.
+However, prior to starting the professional program in Nursing or Health Information Management, a student must complete all pre-professional college work, which includes the University Core or General Education Curriculum and all program prerequisites at Temple University or another university or college.
 The student must achieve transferable grades in all prerequisites and have a competitive grade point average (GPA) for initial consideration.

 Current Temple University Students transferring to Communication Science, Kinesiology, Public Health, or Therapeutic

-Students interested in transferring into Communication Science (Speech-Language-Hearing or Linguistics), Kinesiology, Public Health and Therapeutic Recreation must attend a group advising session during the fall or spring semester.
-You should contact the College of Health Professions Undergraduate Advisor at 215-204-6779 or via e-mail at firstname.lastname@example.org to find out dates and times for upcoming sessions.
+Students interested in transferring into Athletic Training, Kinesiology, Linguistics, Public Health, Speech-Language-Hearing and Therapeutic Recreation must attend a group advising session during the fall or spring semester.
+You should contact the College of Health Professions and Social Work Undergraduate Advisor via e-mail at firstname.lastname@example.org or your current academic advisor to find out dates and times for upcoming sessions.
 Transfer applications (IUT's) will not be processed until the student attends the group advising session.
-Intra-university transfer students will be notified of the decision in a letter from the Dean's Office.
+Intra-university transfer students will be notified of the decision in a letter from the dean's office.
 A minimum GPA of 2.0 is required for admission to any of these programs.

-Current Temple University Students transferring to Nursing or Health Information Management
+Current Temple University Students Applying to Nursing or Health Information Management

-Students should contact the College of Health Professions Dean's office at 215-707-4800.
+Students should contact the College of Health Professions and Social Work Dean's office at 215-707-4800.
 Students must send the application and a $15.00 deposit to the Office of the Dean and comply with all admission requirements of the individual program.
-Applicants are notified of a final decision in a letter from the College of Health Professions.
+Applicants are notified of a final decision in a letter from the College of Health Professions and Social Work.
 An acceptance letter will include the departmental required courses to be taken when applicable and semester in which study is to begin.
 Students will be requested to confirm their acceptance of admission with a $100.00 tuition deposit.